 Additionally, the Mighty Bluegrass Show's Carnival features over 60 thrilling rides in the Midway, and younger festival-goers will get their own thrills in the Strawberry Patch Kiddie Corral.

 The Florida Strawberry Festival was born in the 1930s when the newly organized Plant City Lions Club had the idea to unite communities through the celebration of the strawberry harvest, and the Lions Club and other civic organizations have participated in the festival throughout its long history.

 The American Legion Post #26 is also recognized for its effort in getting the Florida Strawberry Festival reactivated in 1948 following a six-year hiatus during and immediately following World War II.
 Now "The Florida Strawberry Festival Association" is governed by a board of directors from the local community and a small staff who work year round to make the Strawberry Festival one of the top 30 of such events in North America.

-Children 5 years of age and younger are admitted free.
-Once tickets go on sale, they can be purchased at Publix Supermarkets throughout West Central Florida and the Strawberry Festival Ticket Office, 2209 W. Oak Avenue, Plant City, by phone, or online.
+General advance admission ticket prices are $10 for adults (ages 13+) and $5 for children (ages 6-12) while children 5 years of age and younger are admitted free.
+Tickets can be purchased at Publix Supermarkets throughout West Central Florida, at the Strawberry Festival Ticket Office at 2209 West Oak Avenue in Plant City, by phone, or online.

+The Strawberry Festival grounds are easily accessible from both Tampa and Orlando via I-4 West and East, respectively, by exiting at Thonotosassa Road.
 The festival grounds are located about 15 miles east of Tampa in Plant City, Florida.